hashicorp/terraform-website/content/source/docs/plugin/framework/schemas.html.md

 its nested attributes are considered sensitive or deprecated.

-You must specify one of the `Type` and `Attributes` properties of `schema.Attribute`.
+You must specify one of the `Type` and `Attributes` properties of `tfsdk.Attribute`.
 You cannot specify both.

 -> **Note**: We recommend using an attribute with nested attributes when any of the inner fields should have their own flags or metadata (required, optional, computed, deprecated, sensitive, descriptions, etc.).
 If the attribute is an atomic unit, we recommend using an object or list of objects instead.

 #### SingleNestedAttributes

-When the `Attributes` property of a `schema.Attribute` is set to the [`schema.SingleNestedAttributes`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/schema#SingleNestedAttributes) type, the nested attributes behave like an object.
+When the `Attributes` property of a `tfsdk.Attribute` is set to the [`schema.SingleNestedAttributes`](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/schema#SingleNestedAttributes) type, the nested attributes behave like an object.
 There can only be one group of the nested attributes.